 You’ll gain the academic and social skills necessary to assume leadership positions in industry, government, environmental consulting and many other possible careers.

 Encompassing years three and four of a four-year undergraduate degree, we give you the chance to complete your degree through a 12-month on-campus option or a two-year blended delivery model that combines online and on-campus learning.

 Who It’s For

-Applicants who do not have the formal academic education to qualify for admission may be assessed on the basis of both their formal education and their informal learning, in accordance with the Flexible Admission Policy.
+Note that applicants who do not have formal academic education to qualify for admission may be assessed on the basis of both their education and relevant work experience, in accordance with the Flexible Admission Policy.